superyhee/aws-claude3-ui/README.md

 - Creates an AWS Lambda function that interacts with AWS Bedrock

-- Uses Anthropic's Claude 3 Sonnet model for chat
+- Uses Anthropic's Claude 3 Sonnet and Haiku model for chat

 - Creates an AWS API Gateway endpoint to expose the API